Sign Up For Our Latest Updates

 This should not have come as a surprise.
 Indeed, we had seen this movie before.
 In January 2001, the Transports hit a new all-time high, leading many to say that the broad market declines which began in March 2000 were over.

-What followed?
 The sharpest losses bear market that took the S&P 500 down 51% before bottoming in October 2002.

 Should we conclude from these examples that Transports hitting new all-time highs without the S&P 500 is actually a bad thing?
 No, certainly not.
 The average forward returns from this scenario, while slightly below average, are still positive.